 It’s really important to talk to a family law lawyer if any of the following are true:

-● You are afraid for your or your children’s safety. – or –
+- You are afraid for your or your children’s safety;

 If you don’t have enough money to pay the fees, you can ask a judge to waive the fees by completing and filing a Statement of Inability to Afford Payment of Court Costs.
-Read this short article to learn more: Court Fees & Fee Waivers.
+Read Court Fees & Fee Waivers.

 A termination case ends the legal relationship between a child and his or her parent or parents.
 A termination of parental rights case can also (but does not have to):